Buying a new car

 Personal Contract Plans (PCPs)

 A PCP is similar to a HP agreement.
 You pay regular instalments and do not own the car until you have made the final payment.
-The major difference is that you pay lower monthly instalments but owe more money at the end of the PCP agreement.
+The main difference is that you pay lower monthly instalments but owe more money at the end of the PCP agreement.
+The Competition and Consumer Protection Commission (CCPC) has more information about PCPs.

 You can get a grant of up to €5,000 for battery-powered electric vehicles (BEV).